 Endotoxins are derived from the cell walls of Gram Negative bacteria (GNB).
 GNB are found almost anywhere in nature.
 Their toxins are found within the outer layer membrane of the GNB cell wall.
-They do not have to be living, therefore both viable and non-viable gram-negative bacteria contribute endotoxins.
+They do not have to be living, therefore both viable and non-viable GNB produce endotoxins.

 The most common routes of endotoxin exposure are through inhalation, or through intestinal tract absorption through food or water.
 The health effects of endotoxins vary depending on the individual, dosage and route of exposure.
 Elevated airborne concentrations are prevalent in sewage treatment plants, swine operations, cotton textile mills, poultry houses and in water damaged and flood contaminated buildings.